openrobotics/reps/rep.md

 ---

 ## Tools & Reference Implementations
-A REP 2040 compliance checker is to be developed and shared with the community.
+A REP XXXX compliance checker is to be developed and shared with the community.
 The tool will provide validation of all REP recommendations for OpenUSD assets and supply actionable feedback for the user for each divergence.

 ## References
 *   **[NVIDIA-ETL-PIPELINE]** NVIDIA, Intrinsic, Disney Research.
 "Using OpenUSD for Modular and Scalable Robotic Simulation and Development".
 URL: `https://developer.nvidia.com/blog/using-openusd-for-modular-and-scalable-robotic-simulation-and-development/`